 - How and how often will audits be conducted?
 (CMS “appears to recommend annual audits”).

 CMS has also imposed limited demands on the health plans it regulates regarding offshoring.
-It has been requiring collection and reporting of information regarding offshoring of their health care providers, vendors and other subcontractors.
+It has been requiring the collection and reporting of information regarding the offshoring of their health care providers, vendors, and other subcontractors.
 According to CMS, reported information includes:

 - all contractors and subcontractors that engage in Offshore Activities involving PHI